 Cryptocurrencies have brought a lot of excitement in the finance industry.
 And like any new innovation, it’s not without its own weaknesses.
 Jumping into the industry just to make quick money without taking time to research and weed out scams would be disastrous for anyone.

 Stories of a privileged few who have earned thousands of dollars worth of cryptocurrencies within days/weeks have attracted many people into the industry.
 What many of these people don’t yet understand is that the crypto sphere is still loosely regulated and its frenzy nature is helping most scammers to realize their dreams.

-It’s not surprising that some people label the industry as a scam while others think it’s simply a bubble.
-But this is wrong because there is no industry that’s void of scams.
-The only issue is that many people need to be educated on blockchain technology and cryptocurrencies.
-Plus, they need to learn to stir clear of fraudulent deals.
+From every indication, not only do people need to be educated on blockchain technology and cryptocurrencies, they need to learn to steer clear of fraudulent deals.
 That said, here are 8 common scams in cryptocurrencies that you should learn to spot and avoid.

 1. Fake ICOs